zaphosting/docs/docs/fivem-proxy.md

 If you have already setup the `set sv_endpoints` parameter by setting up a Connect Proxy, you can skip this.
 :::

-Add the following line into the configuration, replacing value with your setup.
+Add the following line into the configuration, replacing the value with your setup.

 ```
 # The actual endpoint your server is hosted on, or one or multiple server endpoint proxies
 set sv_endpoints "[your_fivem_serverip]:30120"